 Alternative Methods To Make Mountains

-Another alternative method is to use old cardboard boxes.
-For this, you’ll need a good box cutter knife and heavy-duty scissors.
-Start by cutting strips of cardboard one-inch wide.
-The length of the strips will depend on the size of your layout.
-Also, make sure to measure the height of your subroadbed to get the correct height.
-Then, fold the bottom and top of the strip under the subroadbed and the wall on the layout.
+Use old plastic boxes is another way to do this.
+You’ll need a good box cutter knife and strong scissors for this.
+Start by cutting one-inch-wide strips of cardboard.
+How long the strips need to be will depend on how big your plan is.
+Also, make sure to measure the height of your subroadbed to get the right height.
+Then, fold the top and bottom of the strip under the subroadbed and the wall on the plan.

 How do you paint model mountains?

 Using paint that looks like real life textures is one way to make a mountain scene that stands out.
 To make it look like real earth, you should start by painting on a brown acrylic base coat.
 Then add scenery like grass, dirt, and broken bricks.
 You can paint more than one layer of each colour, depending on the look you want.